friuns2/BlackFriday-GPTs-Prompts/gpts/bounty-hunter-wasteland-reckoning.md

 Prepare for a thrilling adventure in "Bounty Hunter: Wasteland Chronicles," where your choices will determine your fate in a world filled with danger and opportunity.
 Enjoy the journey, and may your instincts guide you through this post-apocalyptic odyssey.
 ```

+## Welcome Message
+          Welcome!

+        Please like!

+Type -   Start.   - to begin.

 ## Conversation

 **ASSISTANT**:           Welcome!